Thomas Savery: Application of the steam pump

 A newspaper in March 1702 announced that Savery's pumps were ready for use and might be seen on Wednesday and Saturday afternoons at his workhouse in Salisbury Court, London, over against the Old Playhouse.

 One of his pumps was set up at York Buildings in London.
-According to later descriptions this produced steam 'eight or ten times stronger than common air' (i.e. 8–10 atmospheres), but blew open the joints of the machine, forcing him to solder the joints with spelter.
+According to later descriptions, the pump produced steam "eight or ten times stronger than common air" (approximately 8 to10 atmospheres), but blew open the joints of the machine, forcing him to solder the joints with spelter.

 Another was built to control the water supply at Hampton Court, while another at Campden House in Kensington operated for 18 years.

 A few Savery pumps were tried in mines, an unsuccessful attempt being made to use one to clear water from a pool called Broad Waters in Wednesbury (then in Staffordshire) and nearby coal mines.
 This had been covered by a sudden eruption of water some years before.
-However the pump could not be 'brought to answer'.
-The quantity of steam raised was so great as 'rent the whole machine to pieces'.
+However, the pump could not be "brought to answer", and the quantity of steam raised was so great it was described to have "rent the whole machine to pieces".
 The steam pump was laid aside, and the scheme for raising water was dropped as impracticable.
 This may have been in about 1705.

-Another pump was proposed in 1706 by George Sparrow at Newbold near Chesterfield, where a landowner was having difficulty in obtaining the consent of his neighbours for a sough to drain his coal.
+Another pump was proposed in 1706 by George Sparrow at Newbold near Chesterfield, where a landowner was having difficulty in obtaining the consent of his neighbours for a sough (underground channel) to drain his coal.
 Nothing came of this, perhaps due to the explosion of the Broad Waters pump.
 It is also possible that a steam pump was tried at Wheal Vor, a copper mine in Cornwall.

 Comparison with Newcomen steam engine

-The Savery steam pump was much lower in capital cost than the Newcomen steam engine, with a 2 to 4 horsepower Savery pump costing from 150-200 GBP.
+The Savery steam pump was much lower in capital cost than the Newcomen steam engine, with a 2- to 4-horsepower Savery pump costing from 150–200 GBP.
 It was also available in small sizes, down to one horsepower.
 Newcomen steam engines were larger and much more expensive.
-The larger size was due to the fact that piston steam engines became very inefficient in small sizes, at least until around 1900 when 2 horsepower piston engines were available.
+The larger size was due to the fact that piston steam engines became very inefficient in small sizes, at least until around the year 1900, when 2-horsepower piston engines were available.
 Savery-type pumps continued to be produced well into the late 18th century.